Grief & Loss Resources

 Hospice Foundation of America is a trusted source of information on end of life, hospice care and grief.
 Throughout this site you will find information about living with advanced life-limiting illness, options for care and helpful resources for caregivers.
 They provide extensive information about the grieving process, including regularly updated articles and useful information for anyone dealing with or anticipating the loss of a loved one.

 Journey Through Grief provides various ways of learning to cope and deal with grief, trauma, loss and sorrow; from grief poems to the making of memory books, memorial gardens and more.

-An online obituary and memorial site where individuals can celebrate the lives of their deceased loved ones.
-The online memorials and tributes act as “scrapbooks” of the lives of those lost.
-Post condolence messages to the bereaved and share memories through photos and videos.
+Memorial Haven is an online obituary and memorial site where individuals can celebrate the lives of their deceased loved ones.
+The online memorials and tributes act as “scrapbooks” of the lives of those lost where visitors can express their condolences and messages of support, and share memories through photos and videos.

 Memory Space from Mind

-Mind’s Memory Space is a place where you, your friends and your family can keep photos and share stories of a loved one, and create a tribute fund as a lasting memory of a loved one.
+Mind’s Memory Space is a place where you, your friends and your family can keep photos, reminisce, and create a tribute fund as a lasting memory of a loved one.

 Sympathy Message Ideas

-A resource offering help and examples when struggling with finding the right words to express your sympathy in a bereavement or condolence message.
+A resource offering guidance and examples when struggling with finding the right words to express your sympathy in a bereavement or condolence message.

 Created by Tom Golden, LCSW, this website is devoted to helping people understand and deal with profound grief.
 Webhealing.com provides free resources for those experiencing loss, including articles and forums, as well as paid services and tools provided by Mr. Golden through his workshops and private practice.